-- 3.1 Students can request a review by completing a Request for Review Form (available at www.northumbria.ac.uk/handbook) and submitting it to the Student Appeals and Complaints Office at studentappealsandcomplaints@northumbria.ac.uk - 3.2 The request must be submitted within 10 working days from the date they were sent the University's Stage 2 decision.
-If they are unable to submit their request by the deadline, they must inform the Student Appeals and Complaints Office within the 10 working days. - 3.3 Late requests for review will only be considered in exceptional circumstances.
-If a valid reason for wishing to submit a late request for review is not provided, the request will be rejected without any consideration of the argument supporting the request for a review itself and a Completion of Procedures Letter will be issued.
-See Appendix H of the 'Handbook of Student Regulations' for further information - 3.4 Students should not supply evidence submitted in support of their case at Stage 2.
+- 3.1 Students can request a review by completing a Request for Review Form (available at www.northumbria.ac.uk/handbook) and submitting it to the Student Appeals and Complaints Office at studentappealsandcomplaints@northumbria.ac.uk - 3.2 The request must be submitted within 10 working days from the date the University issued its Stage 2 decision.
+If the request is submitted after the deadline, evidence of a good and valid reason for the lateness must be provided where possible.
+Late requests are only accepted in exceptional circumstances.
+If exceptional circumstances have prevented the request being submitted on time, then the request should be submitted as soon as possible and no later than 10 working days from the end of the circumstances in question. - 3.3 If a valid reason for wishing to submit a late request is not provided, the request will be rejected without any consideration of the argument supporting the request itself and a Completion of Procedures Letter will be issued.
+See Appendix H of the 'Handbook of Student Regulations' for further information

+3.4 Students should not need to supply evidence that was submitted in support of their case at Stage 2.
 Students need to demonstrate why they feel they have grounds for a review of that decision and clearly indicate which ground/s they are basing their request for a review on.
 The burden of proof is on the Student and it is for them to demonstrate there is substance to any claim that their case was not properly considered or that they have new information that could not be provided earlier.